PetrutMit/RayTracerJourney/CudaTheNextWeek/README.md

 within the texture class was allocated in local memory of the device.
 This caused random values to be generated.
 > 16. Finalized perlin noise texture to get our beautiful marble texture created on GPU
+> 17. Adding a light emitting material -> [material.cuh](material.cuh)
+> 18. Adding axis aligned rectangles -> [aarect.cuh](aarect.cuh)
+> 19. Rendering a light emitting rectangle -> [light.cu](light.cu)
+> 20. Since adding the emmisive component to ray color calculation, the step dependency formula for the ray color is not valid anymore.
+Instead of having just color attenuation, we should also accumulate the emmisive component.
+> 21. Rendering a Cornell Box with our aarectangles -> [cornellBox.cu](cornellBox.cu)